audiotool/pasta/README.md

 ### Specification

-`keep_dirs` specifies weather the target directories should be deleted or not.
+`keep_dirs` specifies whether the target directories should first be deleted before new files are copied there.

 `deps` is a list of dependencies, each with the following options: